Boris Léontieff

-Boris Léontieff-Teahu (19 September 1955 — 23 May 2002), was a French Polynesian politician and member of the Assembly of French Polynesia.
+Boris Léontieff-Teahu (19 September 1955 – 23 May 2002) was a French Polynesian politician and member of the Assembly of French Polynesia.
 He was the mayor of Arue, a small commune on the Windward Islands, and founder and President of the Fetia Api party until his disappearance in 2002.

 He was the brother of former President of French Polynesia, Alexandre Léontieff.

+The club pitch of the football team A.S.
+Arue in Tahiti Ligue 1, of Tahitian football, was named after him.

 Political career

 Boris Léontieff was born in Papeete, French Polynesia on 9 September 1955.
 He began his political career in 1989 as the Mayor of Arue, a small town on the outskirts of Papeete.

 In 1996, Léontieff founded the Fetia Api party, which advocated for French Polynesian independence and opposed Gaston Flosse.
 Journalist Jean-Pascal Couraud, who blamed Gaston Flosse for the closure of his newspaper, also helped establish the party.

 Léontieff ran for the Windward Islands seats at the 1996 French Polynesian legislative election.
 His party successfully won one seat, and he was elected to the Assembly.
 At the same election, his brother returned to politics and successfully represented a pro-independence party, sharing the beliefs of his brother Boris.
-Shortly after this, Couraud went missing on December 15th 1997, and Boris Léontieff temporarily left his position.
+Shortly after this, Couraud went missing on December 15, 1997, and Boris Léontieff temporarily left his position.

 At the 2001 election Fetia Api won seven seats, and Léontieff was again elected to the Assembly.